trinodb/docker-images/README.md

 process.

-A major difference between the approach explained in Recursive Make Considered Harmful is that depend.sh needs to know what images the repo knows how to build so it can output the second form for parent images we *don't* know how to build.
+A major difference between the approach explained in Recursive Make Considered Harmful is that `bin/depend.sh` needs to know what images the repo knows how to build so it can output the second form for parent images we *don't* know how to build.
 We do this by passing in the names of all of the images we know how to build.